-3. The procedural requirements for a use permit set forth in Chapter 18.124 of the Napa County Code (Use Permits) have been met.
+7. The procedural requirements for issuance of a use permit as set forth in Chapter 18.124 of the Napa County Code (Use Permits) have been met.

-Analysis: The use permit modification application has been filed, noticed and public hearing requirements have been met.
-The hearing notice was posted on August 25, 2013 and copies were forwarded to property owners within 300 feet of the subject parcel and all other interested parties.
+Analysis: The use permit modification application has been filed, notice and public hearing requirements have been met.
+The hearing notice was posted on December 31, 2014 and copies were forwarded to property owners within 1000 feet of the subject parcel and all other interested parties.
+The CEQA public comment period ran from December 31, 2014 to January 20, 2015.

-4. The granting of the use permit, as conditioned, will not adversely affect the public health, safety or welfare of the County of Napa.
+8. The granting of the use permit, as conditioned, will not adversely affect the public health, safety or welfare of the County of Napa.

-Analysis: Various County departments have reviewed the project and commented regarding water, traffic and access, and fire protection.
+Analysis: Various County departments have reviewed the project and commented regarding water, waste water disposal, traffic and access, and fire protection.
 Conditions are recommended which will incorporate these comments into the project to assure the ongoing protection of the public health and safety.

-5. The proposed use complies with applicable provisions of the Napa County Code and is consistent with the policies and standards of the Napa County General Plan.
+9. The proposed use complies with applicable provisions of the Napa County Code and is consistent with the policies and standards of the Napa County General Plan.